MA Ammo and Component Storage Regulations

 A Massachusetts resident must have a valid firearms license to possess ammunition.
 There's a twist...
 Massachusetts General Laws Chapter 140 Section 122 defines ammunition as:

 As hard as this is to believe, the Commonwealth also regulates the quantity of ammunition and components that you may store in your home.
-CMR 527 Section 13.04 sets the limits on ammunition and component storage.
+527 CMR 1.00: MASSACHUSETTS COMPREHENSIVE FIRE SAFETY CODE regulates the amount of ammunition and components you are allowed to possess.
 Without a special permit, you can store:

 - Not more than 10,000 rounds of rimfire ammunition